2024 Year End Reflection

 This season was SIGNIFICANTLY more easeful than 2023 to say the least!
 While giving birth to Dortheea in mid-April last year was such a gift of expansion and an opportunity for me to grow (and let go) in so many ways, it was very hard on my body.
 This year felt like a breath of fresh, more gentle air.

-One other reason for this feeling of gentle ease this season, I think, is that Travis’s two-year non-compete was up for work (we made it!) and he could go back to a well paying job mid-summer.
+One other reason for this feeling of gentle ease this season, I think, is that Travis’s two-year non-compete was up for work (we made it!) and he could go back to a well paying job mid-summer in his field.
 This immensely reduced the pressure I felt to make all of our family income from the farm.
 I felt like I could focus more on being the conscious, intentional farmer and mother I try to be and focused less on worrying about doing everything possible to make us enough money.
 While it was a fabulous two years of Travis being home full time and caring for our daughters and I wouldn’t trade it for anything, it feels much more spacious to have that off-farm income again.
 I am so grateful we had the opportunity to give it a go as we had planned on for years, I am happy to have tried and I am just as happy to let it go :)

-Since Travis went back to work in mid-June, I became the primary caregiver for our daughters while ALSO managing the farm organism and 2 employees, including our new apprentice, Calvin (yay Calvin!).
-Thankfully, Hannah was willing and able to do the majority of Calvin’s training (THANK YOU HANNAH!) and I made it work doing as much as I could around the farm with Dortheea on my back and Tillee by my side (see some photos below of what that looks like :)).
+Since Travis went back to work in mid-June, I became the primary caregiver for our daughters again while ALSO managing the farm organism and 2 employees, including our new apprentice, Calvin (yay Calvin!).
+Thankfully, Hannah was willing and able to do the majority of Calvin’s training (THANK YOU HANNAH!) and I made it work doing as much as I could around the farm with Dortheea on my back and Tillee by my side (see some photos below of what that looks like for us :)).

 From a production standpoint, we put in an astounding 25-30% more value in the CSA shares than what folks paid for!
 WOW!
 That is actually probably too much but we literally had so much!